Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Related work in detail

 \paragraph{Probing.} A different line of interpretability work views LLM hidden states as structured representations that can be "probed", probing refers to training lightweight models, often linear classifiers, to read out specific information from hidden states in order to test what the model represents internally.
 Using probing, researchers have shown that transformer hidden states encode structured belief-state and world-model–like information \citep{shai_transformers_2024,gurnee2024language, hazineh2023linear}.
 Other works demonstrate that a single hidden state can carry information about multiple future tokens \citep{pal_future_2023} and that probing can reveal the underlying algorithms LLMs use to solve tasks \citep{cfg}.

 However, standard accuracy-based probing has drawn a critique for combining what the probe can learn with and what the representation actually encodes making the results sensitive to probe capacity, data size, and hyperparameters \cite{hewitt-liang-2019-designing,pimentel-etal-2020-information}.
 Further, high probe scores often come from exploiting superficial linear context cues rather than genuine structural knowledge \citep{kunz-kuhlmann-2020-classifier}.
 Probing can even reveal features that a model does not use for its task \citep{ravichander2021probing,kumar2022probing}.
 Consequently, some critiques motivate adopting information-theoretic lenses \citep{voita2020information,diego2025probing}.
 Several approaches illustrate this perspective.
 The original Information Bottleneck framework \citep{tishby2015deep, shwartz2017opening} casts learning as a trade-off between compressing input representations and preserving predictive information about outputs.
-Complementary work by \citet{voita-etal-2019-bottom} examined how information flows across transformer layers under different training objectives, revealing that tasks like language modeling, masked language modeling.
-More recently, \citet{skean_layer_2025} demonstrated that intermediate layers of LLMs often yield stronger representations than the final layer, using unified metrics based on entropy. and machine translation induce distinct patterns of information loss and reconstruction.
+Complementary work by \citet{voita-etal-2019-bottom} examined how information flows across transformer layers under different training objectives, revealing that tasks like language modeling, masked language modeling and machine translation induce distinct patterns of information loss and reconstruction.
+More recently, \citet{skean_layer_2025} demonstrated that intermediate layers of LLMs often yield stronger representations than the final layer, using unified metrics based on entropy.